jdee/ios-knob-control/README.md

 in response to a one-finger rotation gesture from the user.
 The knob has a number of configurable modes and animations:

+- Linear return mode: Like a circular generalization of the UIPickerView control.
+  Only certain discrete positions are allowed.
+The knob rotates to follow the user's gesture, but on release returns to an allowed position with one of several available animations.
+The time scale for the return animation may be specified.
+- Wheel of Fortune mode: Like linear return, except for the animation after the user releases the knob.
+Only a narrow strip between each segment is excluded.
+If the knob was released in one of those small excluded strips, it rotates just far enough to exit the excluded strip.
+Otherwise, the knob stays where the user leaves it.
+This mode is like continuous mode except for the behavior in the excluded strips.
 - Continuous mode: Like a circular generalization of the UISlider control or a potentiometer/volume knob.
 Usually used with min. and max. angles, but can also be circular.
 Knob remains wherever the user leaves it and can attain any value between the min. and max. equally.
-- Discrete mode: Like a circular generalization of the UIPickerView control.
-  Only certain discrete positions are allowed.
-The knob rotates to follow the user's gesture, but on release returns to an allowed position with one of several available animations.
 - Rotary dial mode (not available yet): Like an old-school telephone dial.

 The knob control can be circular, permitting the user to rotate it all the way around, or it can have a min. and max. angle in continuous and discrete modes.

 The control is distributed as a single pair of files (IOSKnobControl.h and IOSKnobControl.m in this directory), which you can simply drop into your project.
+You have to provide at least one image for the knob.
+You may use any of the images in this project or supply your own.

 The ios-knob-control.xcodeproj sample project can be used to build a simple demo app to exercise the different modes of the control and provides an example of use.